ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 To allow applications to distinguish the two aforementioned cases, the network needs to provide more details.
 In particular:

-- The network needs to expose more detailed routing information to show the shared bottlenecks.

-- The network needs to provide the necessary abstraction to hide the real topology information while providing enough information to applications.
+- For eh1 -> eh2, the ALTO server must give more details which is critical for the overlay application to distinguish between Case 1 and Case 2 and to compute the optimal total throughput accordingly.

+- The ALTO server must allow the client to distinguish the common network components shared by eh1 -> eh2 and eh1 -> eh4, e.g., eh1 - sw1 and sw1 - sw5
+  in Case 1.

+- The ALTO server must give details on the properties of the network components used by eh1 -> eh2 and eh1 -> eh4, e.g., the available bandwidth between eh1 -
+  sw1, sw1 - sw5, sw5 - sw7, sw5 - sw6, sw6 - sw7, sw7 - sw2, sw7 - sw4, sw2 -
+  eh2, sw4 - eh4 in Case 1.

+In general, we can conclude that to support the multiple flow scheduling use case, the ALTO framework must be extended to satisfy the following additional requirements:

+AR1:
+: An ALTO server must provide essential information on intermediate network components on the path of a <source, destination> pair that are critical to the QoE of the overlay application.

+AR2:
+: An ALTO server must provide essential information on how the paths of different <source, destination> pairs share a common network component.

+AR3:
+: An ALTO server must provide essential information on the properties associated to the network components.

-The path vector extension defined in this document propose a solution to provide these details.
+The Path Vector extension defined in this document propose a solution to provide these details.

 ## Recent Use Cases

+While the multiple flow scheduling problem is used to help identify the additional requirements, the Path Vector extension can be applied to a wide range of applications.
 This section highlights some real use cases that are recently reported.
-See
-{{I-D.bernstein-alto-topo}} for a more comprehensive survey of use cases where extended network topology information is needed.
+See {{I-D.bernstein-alto-topo}} for a more comprehensive survey of use cases where extended network topology information is needed.

 ### Large-scale Data Analytics